NHLI Thesis Prize

 - The supervisor must submit a letter of recommendation and complete their section within the application form

-- All the paperwork must be submitted electronically.
+- All the paperwork must be submitted electronically received by Wednesday 3 June 2015, 5pm

 The winning student(s) will be awarded a certificate and a monetary prize of up to £500.
-The prize will be presented to the winner at the Annual NHLI Postgraduate Research Day, Sir Alexander Fleming Building, South Kensington Campus.
+The prize will be presented to the winner at the Annual NHLI Postgraduate Research Day on Monday 13 July 2015, W12 Conferences, Hammersmith Campus.

 Dr John-Paul Carpenter - For his MD (Res) thesis entitled: 'Cardiovascular Magnetic Resonance